Japan Grand Tour

 Day 33 Sendai to Tokyo: Taking the shinkansen we return to Tokyo for final time in the capital city..

 Pricing mainly is based on the length of the tour and the requests and included activities.
 The exact price will depend on chosen options and tour schedule.
 However, as a guide the pricing is calculated on the basis of JPY345,000 per person per week (share twin/double).
 For a two person tour the price is based on JPY395,000 per person per week.
 Rates will be converted into your local currency at the timing of booking.

 - Our tour service, including all of the planning process and a dedicated guide for the duration of your tour.
 That includes a meet&greet at the airport and transfers to the hotel in Tokyo on arrival.

 - Accommodation, averaging 4* - 5* properties and usually including breakfast.
 We aim to book superior rooms to give additional space and comfort during your trip.

 - Transport; the train travel, subways, and transfers during the tour.
 Taxis are also covered during the day for our some of our scheduled sightseeing, as are the occasional bus connection.
 Transport outside of the daily schedule is not included.
 Examples are travel in the evening to a restaurant or choosing to return to the hotel by taxi where we have scheduled a different option.

 - Entrance fees for temples, shrines, castles, parks, gardens, and museums.
 These are listed in your agreed tour schedule.

-- Evening meals at ryokan (Japanese inn) accommodation are normally included as well as breakfast.
-In general, we do not include lunch and dinner meals because Japan has a huge range of foods and we prefer not to restrict options, especially when food is a significant part Japan.
+- Breakfast is included for the majority of hotels at we use.
+Evening meals at ryokan (Japanese inn) accommodation may be included depending on the specific tour arrangements.
+In general, we do not include lunch and dinner meals because Japan has a huge range of foods and we prefer not to restrict options, especially when food is a significant part of enjoying Japan.

 Bookings and Inquiries